 In the museum there are some permanent World War 2 exhibitions and some temporary exhibitions too so do take a look at the website before going to check what’s on.

-You have Tower Bridge, the Tower of London and The Shard as your backdrop so perfect for some photo memories or Instagram pictures!
+You have Tower Bridge, the Tower of London and The Shard as landmarks for your backdrop so perfect for some photo memories or Instagram pictures!

 Of course, if you’re here to learn more about World War Two then none of that matters and what matters is what there is to see aboard!